 - (a) Security.
-Except as otherwise provided by law or by order of the Court, all bonds, guaranties, and undertakings must be secured by: - (1) Deposit of cash, certified check, certificate of deposit, bank draft, Post Office money order, negotiable bond, note of the United States as defined in 6 U.S.C. § 15, or other bond or note of the United States with the agreement provided for in 6 U.S.C. § 15; - (2) Undertaking of guaranty of a company holding a certificate of authority from the U.S. Department of Treasury as an acceptable surety on federal bonds; which company has filed with the clerk the designation of a resident of this district as agent, dated not more than three years earlier than the date of the undertaking, upon whom process may be served; and which company is otherwise qualified by having met all requirements of the law of North Carolina and of 6 U.S.C. §§ 6-13; or
+Except as otherwise provided by law or by order of the Court, all bonds, guaranties, and undertakings must be secured by: - (1) Deposit of cash, certified check, certificate of deposit, bank draft, Post Office money order, negotiable surety bond, or eligible obligation as provided in 31 U.S.C. § 9301 et seq.;note of the United States as defined in 6 U.S.C. § 15, or other bond or note of the United States with the agreement provided for in 6 U.S.C. § 15; - (2) Undertaking of guaranty of a company holding a certificate of authority from the U.S. Department of Treasury as an acceptable surety on federal bonds; which company has filed with the clerk the designation of a resident of this district as agent, dated not more than three years earlier than the date of the undertaking, upon whom process may be served; and which company is otherwise qualified by having met all requirements of the law of North Carolina and 31 U.S.C. § 9301 et seq. of 6 U.S.C. §§ 6-13; or